 I did everything for a budget-friendly cinnamon flavoring.
-Now, I can just add a few drops of this yummy creamer to satisfy my cinnamon cravings.
+Now, I can just add a few drops of this cinnamon dulce creamer in my home coffee to satisfy my cinnamon cravings.
 Unfortunately, I'm not the biggest cinnamon fan, so this flavor is last on my list.

 It's still delicious, and a major perk is that it's non-dairy!
 It's made from almond milk and oat milk.

 This buttery caramel creamer reminds me of a candy bar.
 It's super sweet but so satisfying!
 In the afternoons, I'm able to satisfy my sweets and caffeine cravings with this flavor.

 Again, I'm not one to rush to Starbucks ordering a toffeenut-flavored drink, so it's no surprise it didn't make my top three.
 Starbucks certainly didn't miss the mark.
 If you love toffeenut, you'll love this flavor.

 Starbucks did no wrong with this flavor.
 Pour this creamer into a hot cup of coffee, and for a second you'll think you just left the Starbucks drive-thru.
 Although it's not completely the same.
 (Nothing beats a pumpkin spice latte from a Starbucks.)

 To really indulge in the fall flavor, I recommend frothing a little bit of milk for your homemade latte.